jbschwartz/voronoi/README.md

 # Voronoi

-A ReactJS app for creating and viewing Delaunay Triangulations and Voronoi diagrams.
+A ReactJS app for creating and viewing Delaunay triangulations and Voronoi diagrams.

 See a [live demo here](http://james.schwartz.engineer/voronoi).